Considering a field trip to the History Center? Discover the exciting history of our region through interactive exhibits, films and hands-on fun!

 Scout Group Admission:

 For all Scout tours pre-registration is required.
-For more information contact Assistant Curator of Education, Jennifer Tyson at email@example.com or 813.675.8960.
+For more information contact our Youth and Family Programs Coordinator at firstname.lastname@example.org or 813.675.8987.

 Field trip reservations must be made at least four weeks in advance.

-A $50 deposit is required after making your reservation.
-Invoices are available upon request.
+A $50 deposit is required after making your visitation request.
 The balance of your admission is due in a single lump sum payment when you arrive and will be based on the number of people in your group.
 We accept cash, credit card, or checks made payable to the Tampa Bay History Center.

-After you have reserved your date, read through the Field Trip Planning Guide for all the details to prepare your group for their visit.
+After you have requested your date, read through the Field Trip Planning Guide.
 It includes directions to the History Center, a planning checklist, and all the other important details that go into preparing for a field trip.

 Drop-off and Parking

 Buses should pull up to the History Center’s entrance to allow students to disembark.
 Drivers will be directed to an off-site parking lot; no parking fee is required for school buses.
-If you are chartering a bus, please let us know so we can make arrangements for you.
-Parking for personal vehicles is available in the Tampa Bay Times Forum East Lot, next to the History Center.
-There is a $5/car parking fee, which is payable by cash or credit/debit card; this fee is subject to change due to events at the Forum.
+If you are chartering a bus, please let us know so we can provide you with parking information.
+Parking for personal vehicles is available in the Channelside Parking Garage.
+Chaperones driving personal vehicles will receive a complimentary parking token with their paid admission.
+Please note: parking availability is subject to change during events at the area.

 Arrival and Check-in